c0sogi/LLMChat/readme.md

 - **WebSocket Connection** - `Real-time`, two-way communication with the ChatGPT, and other LLM models, with Flutter frontend webapp.
 - **Vectorstore** - Using `Redis` and `Langchain`, store and retrieve vector embeddings for similarity search.
 It will help AI to generate more relevant responses.
 - **Auto summarization** - Using Langchain's summarize chain, summarize the conversation and store it in the database.
 It will help saving a lot of tokens.
+- **Web Browsing** - Using `Duckduckgo` search engine, browse the web and find relevant information.
 - **Concurrency** - Asynchronous programming with `async`/`await` syntax for concurrency and parallelism.
 - **Security** - Token validation and authentication to keep API secure.
 - **Database** - Manage database connections and execute `MySQL` queries.
 Easily perform Create, Read, Update, and Delete actions, with `sqlalchemy.asyncio`